aleen42/PersonalWiki/projectManagement/review/review.md

 - Resources in a project should be used effectively because they are limited.
 - One of the main reasons why project management is challenging is because of the factor of uncertainty.
 - A project’s stakeholders consist of its customers, users, and suppliers.
+- Project human resource management is concerned with making effective use of the people involved with a project.

 #### False